Top 10 Open-World Racing Games That Remain Fun and Unique

 3. Midnight Club Los Angeles Complete Edition (2008)

 While you can freely explore the metropolis, you also have an insane number of races to use special abilities.
-For example, you can slow down the time or run through traffic without losing any speed.
+For example, you can slow down the time or run through traffic without losing speed.
 Although you have only 50 vehicles to collect, the game has excellent customization options to keep you playing.
 The good news is that this title is backward compatible with the Xbox Series consoles, although it's not enhanced.
 Finally, if you only have the regular version, the system will download the Complete Edition, adding every DLC content.

 2. Driver: San Francisco (2011)